isomerpages/nlb-biblioasia/_videos/From Book to Cook/Eat More Wheat!.md

 <a style="text-decoration: none;" href="/vol-16/issue-1/apr-jun-2020/metric"> Milestones to the Metric System</a>
 <br>Prior to the 1970s, Singapore used three different systems of weights and measures.
 Shereen Tay traces how we transitioned to the metric system.

+<a style="text-decoration: none;" href="/vol-16/issue-4/jan-mar-2021/kueh-lapis">Love Is a Many-Layered Thing</a>
+<br>What lies in this vale of tiers?
+Christopher Tan delves into lapis legit, the cake as famous for its exacting recipe as for the unparalleled flavour of its buttery layers.

 #### **Related Books**
 RTS Enterprises, *["The Proof Is in the Eating" Recipe Book](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4402029)* (Singapore: RTS Enterprises, 1969).